In This Article

-You're newly engaged, and you're excited...to go gown shopping!
+You're newly engaged, and you're excited...to go gown shopping.
 While your wedding date (if you've even set one yet) may seem like it's ages away, an important planning point to ponder is when to buy your wedding dress before you walk down the aisle.
 Because made-to-order wedding dresses typically take about 6-9 months to create, it's actually a good idea to head to the bridal salon sooner rather than later.
-Aside from the fact that it may take you some time to find the One, you'll need to perfectly time your three (yes, three!) fittings, allowing for custom alterations, aaaand then some more custom alterations (your well-tailored dream dress isn't made overnight, mind).
+Aside from the fact that it may take you some time to find the one, you'll need to perfectly time your three (yes, three) fittings, allowing for custom alterations, aaand then some more custom alterations (your well-tailored dream dress isn't made overnight, mind you).

 Whichever time frame you're working within, these industry experts mapped out a traditional gown timeline for brides with 12+ months left until the wedding, as well as shopping methods for those with a more spontaneous wedding date.